 Strategies for Faculty on Working with the Media:

-1. If possible, contact the Director, Communications prior to making any comments to media.
-All media correspondence will be handled by Director, Communications, who will finalize the official College statement from the College President and other executive leadership.
+- 1. If possible, contact the Director, Communications prior to making any comments to media. - 2.
+All media correspondence will be handled by Director, Communications, who will obtain the official College statement from the College President.

 Director, Communications - Responsibilities: